lawrenceevalyn/Olli-game/README.md

 * add lengthier room descriptions for the first time a room is entered

 ## Development Log

+### August 10, 2017

+I think it is now possible for the player to clean the bathroom!!
+Just gotta test it :)

 ### August 7, 2017